iotile/coretools/doc/source/tutorials/streaming-data.rst

 the different report formats that exist inside CoreTools.

 Future tutorials will cover creating signed reports that could be uploaded to iotile.cloud.
-That process is a litle more involved because the cloud requires readings that come from devices to include unique identifier information to ensure data integrity.
+That process is a little more involved because the cloud requires readings that come from devices to include unique identifier information to ensure data integrity.